marick/structural-typing/README.md

 pipeline, you often do not want to say "Structure X *must* contain substructure Y".
 Instead, you want to say "*If* substructure Y has been added, it should look like *this*".
-That's the reason why `built-like` silently accepts missing or `nil` values.
-It's only at the end of the pipeline that you want to append a further qualification "... and all of these substructures are required."
+That's the reason why `built-like` accepts missing or `nil` values unless otherwise instructed.
+It's only at the
+end of the pipeline that you want to append a further qualification "... and all of these substructures are required."